Planting Pineapple Tops - How To Grow A Pineapple Top

 (Image credit: Getty Images)

-Did you know that the leafy top of store-bought pineapples can be rooted and grown as an interesting houseplant?
+The leafy tops of store-bought pineapples can be easily rooted and grown in your home as a pretty houseplant without ever leaving town.
 Simply choose a fresh pineapple from your local grocery or produce store, cut the top off and sprout your plant.
 Try picking one having the most attractive foliage, or variegated foliage, for a unique pineapple rooting top that you can enjoy year-round.

 How to Grow Pineapples from Tops